 Not only is IGT smiling, but DoubleU Games CEO, Ga-Ram Kim, expressed their gratitude for the strategic partnership, by stating that it is a unique and value-accretive one.
 Exuding confidence, Kim voiced that he believes that DoubleU games will hold the title of global leader within social casinos.

 In 2011, Caesars Interactive Entertainment acquired Playtika, which was an Israeli start-up with a mere ten employees.
 Playtika was purchased for AU$90 million, which aroused suspicion.
 Mitch Garber, head of Caesars Interactive Entertainment, confessed that their long-term goal was to place number one on Facebook in terms of casino and social games.

-Under Garber’s watchful eye, Playtika, did just this as it upheaved Double Down from its position of world’s most popular social casino.
+Under Garber’s watchful eye, Playtika, did just this as it upheaved Double Down from its position of world’s most popular social online casino.
 Playtika was soon after sold by Caesars to a Chinese consortium, for a whopping additional AU$4.4 billion.
 Creating a return on investment that totalled AU$4.31 billion.

 This return on investment assisted Caesars in moving the status of its chief operating unit out of bankruptcy.
 Within the same week, Garber received a pay package of AU$210 million as a reward.

 Although the ROI, did not go so far due to the debts of Caesars, they are not the only ones with such debt.
 IGT is known to have debt of an astounding AU$7 billion.
 IGT stated that the profits received from the sale of Double Down, would go toward reducing their debt.
 IGT suspect that the transaction will finalise in the second quarter of 2017.